 - 29.4 square feet floor

-You heard about it first with the Paria but now you can have your pick.
-The Terra Hiker 2 is a tent or footprint-only pitching shelter that allows you tons of freedom and flexibility in your choices.
+The Naturehike Mongar is a lightweight tent shelter that allows you tons of freedom and flexibility in your choices.

 I would say, as we talked about earlier, that if you prioritize budget over sheer weight savings, this is a good tent to start looking at.

-Best for the best lightweight tent two person tent that comes in light on the wallet.
+If you are looking for the best lightweight tent two person tent that comes in light on the wallet, look no further!

 Ultralight Tent Comparison Table